Women’s Empowerment in India

 Our women’s empowerment volunteer program is focused on skill building, women’s education and confidence building.
 Through the skills they learn, women will develop confidence, a new identity, ability to get jobs or earn higher income, and secure a better future for themselves.
 Many of the women who attend our program are housewives who did not get a chance to complete their education due to early marriage and conservative families.
 Some have been drop outs after primary education and are hugely dependant on their families.
 Most of the women want to learn English to be able to get jobs or just connect with those outside their community or even be able to teach their children English.

-Our women’s empowerment program in India gives you the option to live and volunteer in India – Kerala (South India).
-In Kerala our women’s empowerment program focuses on English education as a form of empowerment.
+Our women’s empowerment program in India is based in Kochi (or Cochin), Kerala, South India which has been voted in top 10 cities to visit in 2020 by the Lonely Planet.
+Our women’s empowerment program focuses on English education as a form of empowerment.
 The women who you will meet are local women who are excited to learn English and any life skills.
-By learning English they can engage in helping their children with school homework, communicate better with those outside their community and secure better paid jobs.
+By learning English they can engage in helping their children with school homework, communicate better with those outside their community, feel more confident and secure better paid jobs.

 Our women’s empowerment coordinator will be there to guide and assist you with planning and preparing your sessions daily which are usually three to four hours long.
-We do not impose a strong structure/curriculum to your daily work and encourage flexibility in topics being taught.
-Whilst you do not need any specific skills (other than English skills) to join this program, we welcome anyone with a teaching background, those who can assist in creating curriculums or life skills courses for our ladies groups.
+We do not impose a strong structure/curriculum to your daily work and encourage flexibility in contemporary topics being taught.
+Whilst you do not need any specific skills (other than English skills) to join this program, we welcome anyone with a teaching background, those who can assist in creating curriculums or can enhance spoken English for our ladies groups.
 Through this program we want to you the opportunity to deepen connections with local communities and also to enrich the community through the exchange of cultures.

 All The Details